The Innovative Approach to PFAS Treatment Systems

 Adopting a Forward-Thinking Approach

-Hazen performed an evaluation of PFAS6 treatment technologies, with a focus on an ion exchange (AIX) and granular activated carbon (GAC) treatment.
-Alternatives were evaluated considering media bed life, life cycle cost analysis, media disposal concerns, organics/DBP reduction, and operability.
-Ultimately, GAC was selected to meet multiple water quality benefits for the Town, addressing PFAS but also providing benefit for addressing potential future contaminants of concern.
+Hazen evaluated PFAS6 treatment technologies with a focus on ion exchange (AIX) and granular activated carbon (GAC) treatment.
+Alternatives were evaluated and took into account media bed life, life cycle cost, media disposal concerns, reduction of organics and disinfection byproducts, and operability.
+Ultimately, GAC was selected, enabling the town to address PFAS while also giving it the ability to address potential future contaminants of concern.

 The wells are supplemental sources for the surface water plant and are rarely operated simultaneously.
-Additionally, Well 1 has significant available space requirements as it is surrounded on all sides by wetlands.
-Hazen used this knowledge to develop an innovative, economical PFAS6 treatment system at Well 2, with blending capabilities and greensand filtration to allow for the wells to operate either independently or simultaneously, in order to meet the Town's water supply requirements.
+Additionally, Well 1 has significant available space requirements as it is surrounded by wetlands.
+Hazen used this knowledge to develop an innovative, economical PFAS6 treatment system at Well 2 with blending capabilities and greensand filtration.
+The system allows the wells to operate independently or simultaneously in order to meet the Town's water supply requirements.